POTN1K/LunarNavigation/README.md

 - All code must be documented using the Docstring Style.
 The following introduces an example of a file with a class and a method that has a docstring:

         """File to create circles and perform operations on them."""

-    \# Global Libraries
+        # Global Libraries
         import math

         class Circle:
         """Class to create circles and perform operations on them."""

             def __init__(self, radius):
                 """
                 Method to initialize a Circle object. \n
                 :param radius (float): The radius of the circle object to be created.
                 """
                 self.radius = radius

             def area(self):
                 """
                 Method to compute the Circle Area. \n
                 :return (float): The area of the circle.
                 """
                 return math.pi * self.radius ** 2

+        if __name__=="main":
+            circle1 = Circle(5)
+            print(circle1.area())